 There could be more than one reason for that:

 Bandwidth: At my house, a choppy stream is usually due to low bandwidth, especially during evenings and weekends.
-As shown in the image below, the Ustream player allows you to manually select the resolution that best meets your bandwidth.
+As shown in the image below, youtube allows you to manually select the resolution that best meets your bandwidth.
 Click the HD button just below the stream to access your options.
 Drop it down to 360 or even 240p to reduce bandwidth consumption, or throw caution to the wind and see if you can stream at 720p or 1080p!

 Hardware Acceleration: Thanks to 7streetoak for this tip!
 Browser-based hardware acceleration can impact stream quality.
 If it is on, try disabling it.